Orbiter-Finance/papers/yellowpaper/yellowpaper.md

 Destination transaction, when Maker perceives that the user sends a transaction to the maker address according to the agreed protocol, it needs to transfer a specific amount to the user's address in the target network within the specified time range, $\mathrm{REPAYTIME}$.

-It can be formally defined as
+It can be formally defined as:

 \begin{align*}
 \begin{gathered}